Gakumon Station

 Gakumon Station (学門駅, Gakumon-eki) is a passenger railway station located in the city of Gobō, Wakayama Prefecture, Japan.
 The station is operated by the private Kishū Railway.
 The station is named after the Wakayama Prefectural Hidaka High School, whose back gate is located adjacent to the station.

 Lines

 Gakumon Station is served by the Kishū Railway Line and is 1.5 kilometers from the terminus of the line at Gobō.

 Station layout

 The station consists solely of a side platform located next to the single track.
 The only entrance to the station is located on the Gobo-bound end of the platform.
-No ticket gates are present within the station premises as the station is unmanned.
+No ticket gates are present within the station premises as the station is unstaffed.
 There is a waiting shelter located on the platform, but there is no station building or toilet.